A home, a yard, a never-ending adventure

 Turns out if you can make Kool-aid, you can make mustard (a win for me.
 I make good Kool-aid).
 All you need are some mustard seeds and water.
 Mix, let sit for a few, and, taaa daaaa… you’ve got mustard.

-Of course, mustard that fresh is a fiery combination of lighter fluid and rubbing alcohol — and can literally cause burns — so it has to sit for at least a day to mellow before you start slathering your food with it.
-But even then, it’s just a hot mustard without much subtly to it.
+Fresh mustard is a fiery combination of that’s sort of like lighter fluid and rubbing alcohol and can literally cause burns, so it has to sit for at least a day to mellow before you start slathering your food with it.
+But even then, basic just a hot mustard without much subtly to it.
 Fine for salty snacks or adding a little kick to your sandwich, but not really the kind of thing you’d use for seasoning a pork roast or adding some high-classed zing to a charcuterie and vegetable tray.
-For that you want a flavored mustard where the hot mustardy goodness is balanced with something else — honey, horseradish, peppers, Belgian beer, wine, etc. — to make a tongue tingling condiment that tastes far more sophisticated than it really is.

 Making Mustard

-Mustard has a couple of compounds that start a chemical reaction when parts of the plant are crushed or damaged.
-The product of this reaction is the oil that gives mustard its pungency and heat (Check Wikipedia for details).
-Mixing crushed mustard seeds with water kicks the reaction up a couple notches so the mustard releases more oil over a shorter period of time.
+The mustard plant has a couple of compounds that start a chemical reaction when parts of the plant are crushed or damaged.
+The product of this reaction is the oil that gives mustard its pungency and heat (details here).

-Once mustard has been mixed with water, the heat and pungency will peak within 60 minutes and start a slow fade after that.
-Mustard seeds are white, brown or black.
-White is the mildest and the basis for your yellow American mustards.
-You can make this kind of mustard in the afternoon and enjoy it that night.
+Yellow mustard can be made in the afternoon and enjoyed that night.
 Brown and black mustard seeds are considerably hotter than white mustard (fresh-made black mustard can actually cause chemical burns), so they need to sit a minimum of 24 hours before eating.

-Here’s my basic brown mustard recipe:
+Here’s my basic mustard recipe.

 Ingredients

-- ¼ cup vinegar (regular, cider or wine) OR ¼ cup beer OR ¼ cup white wine
+• ¼-cup vinegar (regular, cider or wine) OR ¼-cup beer OR ¼-cup white wine

 *Make sure it’s cold water.
 Warm water doesn’t work well.
 Also, if you’re using tap water, let the water sit out for a while for the chlorine and minerals evaporate out of it.
 Otherwise you can get off flavors.